Special values of Goss $L$-series attached to Drinfeld modules of rank 2: Introduction

 \subsection{Background and Motivation}

 One of the major sources of constructing $L$-functions is related to Galois representations.
 For a number field $F$, let $\bar{F}$ be its algebraic closure and $G_F$ be its absolute Galois group.
 Let $l$ be a prime number.
-Consider the collection $\rho:=(\rho_l)$ of $l$-adic representations which are the continuous homomorphisms $\rho_l:G_F\to \GL_r(V_l)$ for some $r\in \NN$ where $V_l$ is a finite dimensional $\QQ_l$-vector space.
-Then we say $\rho$ forms a strictly compatible system if there exists a finite set $S$ of places of $F$ such that \begin{itemize} \item[(i)] For all $v\not \in S$ and all $l$ relatively prime to $v$, $\rho_l$ is unramified at $v$. \item[(ii)] For such $v$ and $l$, the characteristic polynomial of $\rho_l(\Frob_v)$
+Consider a collection $\rho:=(\rho_l)$ of $l$-adic representations which are continuous homomorphisms $\rho_l:G_F\to \GL(V_l)$ where $V_l$ is a finite dimensional $\QQ_l$-vector space.
+Then we say $\rho$ forms a strictly compatible system if there exists a finite set $U$ of places of $F$ such that \begin{itemize} \item[(i)] For all $\mu\not \in U$ and all $l$ relatively prime to $\mu$, $\rho_l$ is unramified at $\mu$. \item[(ii)] For such $\mu$ and $l$, the polynomial

-has coefficients in $\QQ$ and is independent of $l$. \end{itemize} For example, let $E$ be an abelian variety of dimension $g$ over $F$ and for any $i\geq \ZZ_{\geq 0}$, $E[l^i]$ be the set of all $l^i$-torsion points of $E$ in $\bar{F}$.
+has coefficients in $\QQ$ and is independent of $l$. \end{itemize} For example, let $E$ be an abelian variety of dimension $g$ over $F$ and for any $i\in \mathbb{Z}_{\geq 0}$, $E[l^i]$ be the group of all $l^i$-torsion points of $E$ in $\bar{F}$.
 Then one can consider $V_l$ as the following vector space